PatrickAcheson/telegram-bot-lambda-api-gateway/README.md

 # telegram-bot-lambda-api-gateway
-Detailed walkthrough of the creations of a Telegram Bot using AWS services such as Lambda and API Gateway.
+Detailed walkthrough going through the steps of creating a Telegram Bot using AWS services such as Lambda and API Gateway.

 During this walkthrough I will be using the region of "eu-west-2", choose your region accordinly.
 ### Telegram